 With the reported benefits of CBD reaching a larger audience everyday, professional athletes are also part of the growing support group.

 Take professional mixed martial artist Nate Diaz, for example.
 As one of the most successful fighters in the business, Diaz uses CBD oil regularly to help with inflammation and healing from injuries.
 He also happens to be a very disciplined professional athlete competing in one of the most physically and mentally grueling sports out there.
 To find out more about CBD, check this out

 2. This is not true either: CBD Makes You Sleepy

 If you have friends that use CBD, you may have heard them say how it helps them unwind and fall asleep easier.
 While they’re not necessarily fibbing, CBD is not actually a sedative.
 In fact, taking it in the morning can actually make you feel energized.

 So why do people feel sleepy sometimes after taking it?
 People with anxiety or depression may feel calmer and at peace after consuming CBD.
 This can potentially result in improved sleeping patterns and an overall clearer state of mind to battle medical conditions like insomnia.

-3. CBD Myths: Taking More CBD is Always Better
+3. Another False (2) Thought: Taking More CBD is Always Better

 This could be the biggest myth of them all.
 A lot of people have a “more is better” mentality when it comes to many different things.
-As we’ve learned over time, however, more isn’t always better — and the same can be said for CBD.
+As we’ve learned over time, however, more isn’t always better — and the same can be said for CBD and hemp.